simtlix/simfinity-fe-components/FORM_CUSTOMIZATION_README.md

 };
 ```

-**Step Navigation Callbacks:**
+**Step Properties:**
+- `actions`: Array of custom action buttons rendered next to the Next button (on the left)
 - `onNext`: Called before navigating to the next step.
 Return `false` to prevent navigation.
 - `onBack`: Called before navigating to the previous step.
 Return `false` to prevent navigation.
-- Both callbacks have the same signature as `beforeSubmit` and receive:
+- Navigation callbacks have the same signature as `beforeSubmit` and receive:
   - `formData`: Current form data
   - `collectionChanges`: Changes in collection fields
   - `transformedData`: Transformed data ready for submission